bpringe/bpringe/README.md

 ## Hi 👋

-I'm a passionate software developer who enjoys building systems with functional programming and Clojure(Script).
+I'm a passionate software engineer and manager who enjoys building systems with functional programming and Clojure(Script).

 ## Me, at a glance